bcfus/unstoppable-stack/README.md

 1. Use a platform like **Namebase** [https://www.namebase.io/](https://www.namebase.io/) or a tool like **Bob Wallet** [https://github.com/kyokan/bob-wallet ](https://github.com/kyokan/bob-wallet) to purchase a top-level Handshake domain.

 	Domain purchases using Handshake are achieved through an [auction process](https://www.namebase.io/blog/tutorial-3-basics-of-handshake-auction-and-bidding).
-It will take **10 days** for your auction to finalize (and a winning bid) before you can make use of the domain.
+It will take **10 days** for your auction to finalize. and a winning bid, before you can make use of the domain.

 2. Use **gateway.io** [https://gateway.io/](https://gateway.io/) to purchase a domain under one of gateway's existing top-level Handshake domains, like **.c** or **.api**.
 Domains purchased in this way are **usable immediately**.
 This is the option I used for this guide to purchase **[http://unstoppable.c](http://unstoppable.c)**.